tmogstad/pan-dyn-update/README.md

 #pan-dyn-update
 Install dynamic updates on Palo Alto Networks firewalls and Panorama

-Checks and finds for newest update file in subfolders panupv2-all-apps, panupv2-all-contents,panup-all-antivirus, panup-all-wfmeta, panupv2-all-wildfire and panup-all-wildfire.
+Finds the latest dynamic update file in subfolders panupv2-all-apps, panupv2-all-contents,panup-all-antivirus, panup-all-wfmeta, panupv2-all-wildfire and panup-all-wildfire.
 Installs latest update on devices defined in devices.conf if needed.